-Hooke London provides an integrative, personalised, preventative, high-end health service, including comprehensive screening, ongoing assessments by clinicians and health experts and advanced analytics, all enabling the optimisation of clinical and lifestyle interventions (the ‘Services’).
+Hooke London provides an integrative, personalised, preventative, high-end health service, including comprehensive screening, ongoing assessments by clinicians and health experts, advanced analytics, personal training, physiotherapy and osteotherapy all enabling the optimisation of clinical and lifestyle interventions (the ‘Services’).

 The data controller is Health and Longevity Optimisation Limited t/a Hooke a company registered in England and Wales under number 11928940 and operates from its premises at 86 Brook Street, London W1K 5AY.